samthor/fast-text-encoding/bench/README.md

 This is an odd number, but we're comparing the on-disk UTF-8 bytes (which optimize for ASCII and other low Unicode values) to the length of JavaScript's UCS-2 / UTF-16 internal representation.
 All Unicode code points can be represented as either one or two "lengths" of a JavaScript string, but each code point can be between 1-4 bytes in UTF-8.
 The possible ratios therefore range from 0.25 (e.g., all emoji) through 1.0 (e.g., ASCII).

+# Options

+By default, the benchmark tool disables and removes native-like implementations in Node.
+It removes `Buffer` plus the native `TextEncoder` and `TextDecoder` from the global scope.

+Use `--native` to enable support for them.
+This will speed up `fast-text-encoding`, as it uses `Buffer` when available.

 # Results